FRMiner/FRMiner/README.md

 For example, with `allennlp train FRMiner/config.json -s FRMiner/out/ -f --include-package FRMiner`, you can get the output folder at `FRMiner/out` and log info showed on the console.

+At the end of running process, the console outputs the final result for train and test with json format.
+The picture below is an output example: